Jakeeyturner/blockchain-vscode-extension/README.md

 The IBM Blockchain extension provides commands in the Command Palette for working with chaincode files:
 <!---Table of commands with columns: 'command' and 'description'
 --->

+## Supported Operating Systems

+Linux and Mac OS are currently the only supported operating systems for use with the extension.

+The work to implement Windows support can be tracked in [Issue 72](https://github.com/IBM-Blockchain/blockchain-vscode-extension/issues/72).

+## Telemetry Reporting

+The extension uses telemetry reporting to track usage data and help improve future extension versions.

+For instructions on how to disable telemetry reporting, please visit the visit the [Visual Studio Code FAQ](https://code.visualstudio.com/docs/supporting/FAQ#_how-to-disable-telemetry-reporting).

 ## License <a name="license"></a>
 The source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the [LICENSE](LICENSE) file.